fallen-icarus/cardano-swaps/GettingStarted.md

 ```

 Since both asset1 and asset2 can be the offer asset for two-way swaps depending on the swap's
-direction, this query requires you to choose one of the assets.
+direction, this query requires you to choose one of the assets to be the offer asset.

 ##### Query One-Way Swaps By Ask
 ```Bash